Asset-Based Lending: a Guide for Small Businesses - Fleximize

 By Craig Farmer

 Fortunately, there are now plenty of options available to small businesses beyond the banks, thanks to the emergence of alternative finance.
-As well as peer-to-peer (P2P) and online balance-sheet lenders, which can facilitate funding in a matter of days, another form of alternative finance that’s proving particularly popular is asset-based finance.
+As well as peer-to-peer (P2P) and online balance-sheet lenders, which can fund you in a matter of days, another option that’s proving particularly popular is asset-based finance.

 All small business owners looking to diversify the funding they have available to their business should consider whether asset-based finance offers the flexibility they are looking for with their financial arrangements.
-However, it’s worth noting that asset-based finance comes in numerous forms, including:
+However, it’s worth noting that it comes in many forms, including:

 Business owners should take the time to assess which type of asset-based finance is right for them.